Graph-Coarsening Approach for the Capacitated Vehicle Routing Problem with Time Windows: Conclusion

 \section{Conclusion}

-This paper introduced and experimentally validated a novel multilevel graph coarsening and refinement strategy for the Capacitated Vehicle Routing Problem with Time Windows (CVRPTW).
-By defining a comprehensive spatio-temporal distance metric and ensuring temporal feasibility during the aggregation process, our method effectively simplifies large-scale problem instances while preserving critical operational constraints.
+This paper introduced and experimentally validated a spatio-temporal graph coarsening and refinement strategy for the Capacitated Vehicle Routing Problem with Time Windows (CVRPTW).
+By combining a composite distance metric $D_{ij} = \alpha \tau_{ij} + \beta \Delta T_{ij}$ with explicit merge-feasibility enforcement and reversible super-node inflation, the proposed pipeline reduces problem scale while preserving the temporal structure of the original instance.

-Our experiments on the Solomon benchmarks demonstrate that this preprocessing step is a powerful tool for accelerating classical CVRPTW heuristics.
-The results show consistent reductions in computation time, route durations and total distance and a preservation of solution quality across a range of instances.
-In several cases, our coarsening approach yielded solutions that were competitive with, and occasionally even superior to, those found by running heuristics on the original, uncoarsened graph, particularly in terms of reducing total distance, vehicle count, and total route duration.
-We also observed a negligible impact on solution feasibility.
-This success suggests that the reduced search space of the coarsened graph can help heuristics converge on higher-quality solutions more efficiently.
-The sensitivity analysis of our hyperparameters provides a clear guide for balancing spatial and temporal concerns, tailoring the coarsening level, and selecting the optimal radius for node aggregation.

-In summary, graph coarsening is not just a method for problem simplification but a viable strategy for improving the quality of solutions to the CVRPTW problem.
-This approach is particularly promising for integration with modern solvers, including quantum and quantum-inspired methods, which are often limited by the number of variables they can handle.
+For classical heuristics, the impact of coarsening is strongly solver-dependent.
+The Greedy heuristic benefits consistently: across 45 Solomon instances, coarsening improved total distance in 91\% of cases, with a median improvement of 36.57\%, a median vehicle count reduction of 33.33\%, and a median computation time reduction of 87.34\%, with no introduction of new constraint violations.
+The Savings heuristic, by contrast, experiences a systematic deterioration in solution distance after coarsening (median $-33.17\%$ across all instances), because the merge operation distorts the pairwise savings structure on which the algorithm depends.
+Computation time is nevertheless reduced by a median of 82.44\% for Savings as well, making coarsening a viable strategy for this solver in latency-constrained settings where solution distance is a secondary concern.